 Tow-Behind Lawn Sweepers

-A lawn sweeper utilizes brushes on an axle that turn as you go to collect grass clippings, leaves, and small debris into a hopper for easy disposal.
+A tow-behind lawn sweeper utilizes brushes on an axle that turn as you go to collect grass clippings, leaves, and small debris into a hopper for easy disposal.
 They come in different styles to meet different needs.

 For those with a large yard who use a riding mower, you can attach a tow-behind lawn sweeper behind your mower and collect excess grass clippings as you mow.

-2. Choosing a Hopper
+2. Choose a Hopper

 Hoppers come in different sizes, holding different amounts of grass clippings.
 If you have a smaller yard, a 12 cubic-foot hopper may be fine.

-3. Choosing a Hitch
+3. Choose a Hitch